Program evaluation: Assessing program theory

 The program theory, also called a logic model, knowledge map, or impact pathway, is an assumption, implicit in the way the program is designed, about how the program's actions are supposed to achieve the outcomes it intends.
 This 'logic model' is often not stated explicitly by people who run programs, it is simply assumed, and so an evaluator will need to draw out from the program staff how exactly the program is supposed to achieve its aims and assess whether this logic is plausible.
 For example, in an HIV prevention program, it may be assumed that educating people about HIV/AIDS transmission, risk and safe sex practices will result in safer sex being practiced.
 However, research in South Africa increasingly shows that in spite of increased education and knowledge, people still often do not practice safe sex.
 Therefore, the logic of a program which relies on education as a means to get people to use condoms may be faulty.
 This is why it is important to read research that has been done in the area.

 Explicating this logic can also reveal unintended or unforeseen consequences of a program, both positive and negative.
 The program theory drives the hypotheses to test for impact evaluation.
 Developing a logic model can also build common understanding amongst program staff and stakeholders about what the program is actually supposed to do and how it is supposed to do it, which is often lacking (see Participatory impact pathways analysis).
-Of course, it is also possible that during the process of trying to elicit the logic model behind a program the evaluators may discover that such a model is either incompletely developed, internally contradictory, or (in worst cases) essentially nonexisistent.
+Of course, it is also possible that during the process of trying to elicit the logic model behind a program the evaluators may discover that such a model is either incompletely developed, internally contradictory, or (in worst cases) essentially nonexistent.
 This decidedly limits the effectiveness of the evaluation, although it does not necessarily reduce or eliminate the program.

-Creating a logic model is a wonderful way to help visualize important aspects of programs, especially when preparing for an evaluation.
-An evaluator should create a logic model with input from many different stake holders.
-Logic Models have 5 major components: Resources or Inputs, Activities, Outputs, Short-term outcomes, and Long-term outcomes Creating a logic model helps articulate the problem, the resources and capacity that are currently being used to address the problem, and the measurable outcomes from the program.
-Looking at the different components of a program in relation to the overall short-term and long-term goals allows for illumination of potential misalignments.
+Creating a logic model is a way to help visualize important aspects of programs, especially when preparing for an evaluation.
+An evaluator can create a logic model with input from many different stake holders.
+Logic Models have five major components: Resources or Inputs, Activities, Outputs, Short-term outcomes, and Long-term outcomes Creating a logic model helps articulate the problem, the resources and capacity that are currently being used to address the problem, and the measurable outcomes from the program.
+Looking at the different components of a program in relation to the overall short-term and long-term goals can reveal potential misalignments.
 Creating an actual logic model is particularly important because it helps clarify for all stakeholders: the definition of the problem, the overarching goals, and the capacity and outputs of the program.

 Rossi, Lipsey & Freeman (2004) suggest four approaches and procedures that can be used to assess the program theory.
 These approaches are discussed below.